Some Error Analysis for the Quantum Phase Estimation Algorithms: The Phase Estimation Method

 Let $m$ be the measured outcome.
 The probability of $m$ being close to $b$ can be bounded by considering the coeffients,

 Here $\ell$ is an integer.
 It has been shown in \cite{nielsen2002quantum} that,

 Similar analysis, but in the context of amplitude amplification, has been done in \cite{brassard2002quantum}.

 By setting $\ell =2^{t-n}$, the estimated phase will have accuracy within $2^{-n}$.
-In addition, $\eps = \frac{1}{2(\ell-1)} $ is the failure probability.
+In addition, $\eps = \frac{1}{2(\ell-1)} $ on the right hand side of Eq. \eqref{eq: 15} can be viewed as a bound for the failure probability.
 Combining these two equations, one obtains an estimate for the number of qubits $t$, given a tolerance $\eps$. \begin{theorem}[Nielsen and Chuang \cite{nielsen2002quantum} ] Assume that the initial state is $\ket{0^{\otimes t}}\ket{\psi}$ with $\ket{\psi}$ being the eigenvector of $H$ associated with the eigenvalue $2\pi \cE$.
-For any $n\in \mathbb{N}$ and $\eps > 0$, the phase value $\cE$ can be obtained with $n$ correct digits with probability at least $1-\eps$, if one chooses the number of qubits,
+For any $n\in \mathbb{N}$ and $\eps > 0$, the phase value $\cE$ can be obtained with {error less or equal to $2^{-n}$ and} with probability at least $1-\eps$, if one chooses the number of qubits,

 \end{theorem}